 A singer-songwriter who navigated the complex terrain of faith and doubt with raw lyrical honesty, unsettling the Christian music establishment.

-Derek Webb emerged from the fertile ground of the 1990s Christian folk-rock scene as a founding member of Caedmon's Call, contributing to the band's signature harmonies and thoughtful songwriting.
+Derek Webb co-founded Caedmon's Call in the 1990s, contributing harmonies and thoughtful songwriting to the Christian folk-rock scene.
 His tenor voice and acoustic guitar became staples of the genre.
-However, his solo career, launched in the early 2000s, marked a sharp turn toward prophetic and often provocative artistry.
-Webb's albums became known for their theological wrestling, political critique, and unvarnished examinations of the church's failings, set to a musical palette that expanded from folk to include electronic and experimental elements.
-Tracks like 'Wedding Dress,' which used stark metaphor to discuss spiritual adultery, sparked controversy and bans from Christian radio, cementing his reputation as an agitator within the industry he inhabited.
-His later work embraced independent models, using fan-funded projects and direct engagement to build a career on his own terms.
-Webb's journey reflects a constant, public grappling with belief, challenging audiences to move beyond comfortable piety.
+His solo career, launched in the early 2000s, took a sharp turn toward prophetic and provocative artistry.
+Albums like The House Show featured theological wrestling, political critique, and unvarnished examinations of the church's failings.
+The track 'Wedding Dress' used stark metaphor to discuss spiritual adultery, sparking controversy and bans from Christian radio.
+Webb was born in 1974.
+His musical palette expanded from folk to include electronic and experimental elements.
+Later work embraced independent models, using fan-funded projects and direct engagement to build a career on his own terms.
+His journey reflects a constant, public grappling with belief.

 1965–1980